ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

     Thanks to `Georg Ringer <https://www.studiomitte.com/ueber-uns/georg-ringer>`__ and Studio Mitte Digital Media GmbH for this feature idea and the permission to use it from their `Klaro integration <https://github.com/studiomitte/klaro>`__.

+..  _features-contextual-consent:

 Contextual Consent
 ==================

 The Klaro Extension makes it possible to hide any content elements behind a consent requirement.
 Klaro’s contextual consent feature is used for this purpose.
+Editors configure the service on the content element as described in :ref:`for-editors-contextual-consent`.
 By default, the Fluid Styled Content Layout (`EXT:fluid_styled_content/Resources/Private/Layouts/Default.html`) is overwritten for this purpose.

 Using TypoScript Settings `mainSectionOnly` you can also decide whether the entire content element including header and footer should be enclosed in the consent box or just the main content.
+The setting is documented in the :ref:`TypoScript constants reference <configuration-typoscript-constants>`.

 ..  note::
     If you have already overwritten this layout file through your site package, you will need to enter the required code into your version of the layout file yourself.